Adrian Johns

 on Intellectual Property (2007-10)

-Member, committee to
+Member, committee on program

-appraise the undergraduate program in Environmental Studies (2005)
+in Environmental Studies (2005)

-Member, Fellowships
+Member, Fellowships Committee,

-Committee, Department of History (2003-6)
+Department of History (2003-6)

 Member, Search committee in